ag508/Mock-Interview-Bot/README.md

 - **AI-Powered**: Uses Gemini Flash to conduct realistic interviews.
 - **Real-time Feedback**: Get instant feedback on your answers.
 - **Detailed Analysis**: Receive a comprehensive report with strengths, improvements, and a rating at the end.
+- **Voice Input**: Speak your answers using the microphone with real-time transcription.
 - **Transcript Download**: Download the full interview transcript for review.

 ## Prerequisites